dottjt/plastic/chapters/08-birthday.md

 "Can you please not drink my milk," I respond.

-"Yeah, but you know it helps me deal with my hangovers, and I couldn't possibly tell you how bad my head is doing right now."
+"Yeah, but you know it's the ultimate hangover cure, and I've got an absolute killer hangover right now."
 The man settles for soy.
-Hell, I didn't even realise I had soy.
+Hell, I didn't even realise I had soy in the fridge.
 Since when did I drink soy?
-He grabs himself a used cup from within the sink.
-I wasn't quite sure how he was still alive.
+He grabs a used cup from the sink, pouring the viscous concotion of canola-like substance into the clumpy plop of the lasanga-stained cup.
+He throws me an emotive smile as a splatter of soy brushes his face.
+I wasn't quite sure how this man was still alive.

-For at least the next 40 minutes we sat there on the couch making each other laugh.
-He drank soy under an alcoholic anthem of make-believe sobriety, and I validated his self-worth with .
+For the next 40 minutes we sat on the couch and made each other laugh.
+He drank soy under an alcoholic anthem of a make-believe sobriety, and I validated his self-worth with .
 It was a worthy distraction from .

 "Oh, and as it's your special day, I've got my favourite man a little something."

 He places a hand into his satchel.
 A crushed cupcake appears .
 The icing was a hard as dried camel's blood.
 I didn't feel safe.